Prasann199/Melodify_MusicStreaming_Backend/README.md

 Genre and Artist Filters: Easily explore music based on genres or artists.
 Responsive Design: Fully optimized for desktops, tablets, and mobile devices.

-Tech Stack 🛠
+# Tech Stack 🛠

-Frontend:
-React.js: Building dynamic user interfaces.
-CSS/Tailwind CSS: Styling and responsive design.
-GSAP: Advanced animations for a better user experience.

-Backend:
+# Backend:
-Spring Boot: Robust backend with REST APIs.
+-Spring Boot: Robust backend with REST APIs.
-Java: For application logic and service layers.
+-Java: For application logic and service layers.
-SQL: Data storage and management.
+-SQL: Data storage and management.